jaspersival/alliander-workshop-tdd/README.md

 # alliander-workshop-tdd
-Learn and practice Test Driven Development
+Learn and practice Test Driven Development. **See tdd-exercises.md for the exercises.**

 # Installation instructions
 ### Clone the repository